WenXiaowei/cap_inspection/README.md

-# cap_inspection
+# cap_inspection: cavity number preprocess
 This is the repo used for the project  work in Computer Vision and Image processing.

-Project number preprocessing:
+Cavity number preprocessing:
 1. ### Introduction
     The student should develop a software program to preprocess an image and get it ready for the OCR of the cavity number of a plastic cap.
     The cap has an external tab at a fixed position in relation to the caivity number.
 Find in a picture of the external side of the cap and the image to be preprocessed.